 Observed every year on April 22, Earth Day promotes environmental literacy and awareness.
 U.S. Senator Gaylord Nelson founded Earth Day as an environmental teach-in held in 1970.
 Many consider this event the genesis of the "Going Green" movement.
 Coordinated by the Earth Day Network, there are now annual events held in 193 countries around the world to promote the idea that we, as humans, should protect the environment.

 There is so much that each of us can do to protect our earth, and we encourage you to lend a hand.
-It’s easy and fun.
-Consider implementing a recycle - reduce - reuse approach, or plant some green.
+It's easy and fun.
+Consider implementing a recycle, reduce, reuse approach, or plant some green.
 Earth Day is a great time to plant a tree or even add a plant to your home or office.
-Not only does a plant add some color to a room, but also helps to clean the air.
+Not only does a plant add some color to a room, but it also helps to clean the air.